 WordPress sites are completely customizable and can include a large variety of plugins like an event calendar, image galleries, and a live Twitter feed.
 They also include tools like OptinMonster to grow your email subscribers, Google Analytics to track users, and Yoast SEO to maximize the site for search engines.
 Other tools are included to insert headers/footers and slideshow galleries, FAQ pages, and much more.

-Definitely not.
 WordPress is optimized to be easy to use for content managers, writers, editors, and company leadership.

-Example of Great Modules
+Example of Great Plugins